asasasasasbc/HCT_Batch/README.md

 # HCT_Batch
-HavokContentToolsBatcher---- An autohotkey script that allows you to massively convert your 64bit 2014 havoc .hkx file to xml version
+HavokContentToolsBatcher---- An autohotkey script that allows you to massively convert your 64bit 2014 havok .hkx file to xml version

 ![Screenshot](Title.png)